 Hong Kong has proposed a controversial bill which would allow extradition to mainland China.
-A series of protests have taken place against the bill since late April when 130, 000 people attended a demonstration, the most since 2014’s pro-democracy Umbrella movement.
+A series of protests have taken place against the bill since late April when 1.03 million people attended a demonstration, the most since 2014’s pro-democracy Umbrella movement.
 Hong Kong’s will to oppose the legislation does not appear to be waning as hundreds of thousands demonstrated at 9 June’s rally.

 The bill, described as “an assault on Hong Kong’s values, security and stability” by the territory’s last British governor, Chris Patten, has received extensive criticism from the international community.
 EU officials met with the city’s leader, Carrie Lam, to express their concerns for their own citizens whilst Canada and the UK issued a joint statement, registering their disquiet over the potential consequences for rights and freedom.